 Tours are regularly offered in English, French, Dutch and German.
 Guided tours cost €3.50 + entrance fee.

 Besides the standard guided tours, the museum offers tours on special topics, day programs and tours for children.

 A highlight for kids - oh, who are we kidding?
 The highlight for everyone is the massive 10-foot (3-metre) tall chocolate fountain.
 Coming at the end of the exhibit, visitors are given a wafer freshly dipped from the waterfall of delicious chocolate.

 Cafe, Shop, and Market

-If that taster was not enough after the mouth-watering exhibits, there is also a shop where you can buy an array of German and Swiss chocolate, like those from famed Lindt & Sprüngli, partners in the facility.
-Around 400 kilos of chocolate are produced here every day.
-Buy some to satisfy your sweet-tooth for now, an an armload to take home for your friends and family.
+If that taster was not enough after all the mouth-watering exhibits, there is also a shop where you can buy an array of German and Swiss chocolate, like those from famed Lindt & Sprüngli, partners in the facility.
+Around 400 kilos of chocolate are produced here every day and visitors can watch the masters at work.
+Find unique flavor profiles or make your own bar.
+You can also get your chocolate personalized with a message or your name.
+Buy chocolates to satisfy your sweet-tooth for now, an an armload to take home as gifts for your friends and family.